-Adi Kailash (also known as Chhota Kailash) is a sacred Himalayan peak in Uttarakhand, revered as an earthly manifestation of Mount Kailash in Tibet.
-Alongside the stunning Om Parvat, it draws thousands of pilgrims and trekkers every year.
-But reaching it requires careful planning — and it all starts with understanding the distance.
+Adi Kailash, also known as Chhota Kailash, is a sacred Himalayan peak in Uttarakhand.
+It is considered an earthly representation of Mount Kailash in Tibet.
+Along with the breathtaking Om Parvat, it attracts thousands of pilgrims and trekkers each year.
+However, reaching this divine destination requires proper planning—and understanding the distance is the first step.

 Delhi to Adi Kailash Distance: The Big Picture